 However, it is important to remember that this is not a healthy way to deal with problems.
 Therapy, exercise, meditation, and hard work offer a sense of real accomplishment and satisfaction without the risks involved.
 Wholesome activities may not give the same level of momentary instant gratification, but in the long run, adults who partake in these kinds of activities tend to be much happier.

-Gambling Can Be Fun
+Gambling Can Be Fun Until You Do Not Play Responsibly

 Trips to Vegas, and Reno to enjoy the sights and sounds of gambling once in a while, perhaps a yearly trip can be fun, relaxing and thrilling vacation trips.
 You budget for the trip, spend what you can afford, and have fun doing it.
 If you win Great!
+BUT do not expect to win EVER.
+The odds are against you to lose in the long run, if not immediately.

-The Key is to Budget Yourself
+The Key is to Budget Yourself: Know When To QUIT

-Let lose and have fun.
 The same goes for playing online games you should budget them just like a vacation or recreational expense.
 Put aside a comfortable amount to spend once a week or once a month.
 Something you can say to yourself OK, even if I lose all of this amount I will not be in debt, can still pay my bills, and feel good about myself.

 This way you know you have it right.
 Its an Entertainment Budget, treat it as such.
 You would not go to Vegas every week if you could not afford it.
 You would not go to the Movies 3 times a day 7 days a week if you could not afford it.